englishm/moq-transport/draft-ietf-moq-transport.md

 * StartGroup: LatestGroup as determined for the SUBSCRIBE minus PreviousGroups from the JOIN

-* StartObject:
+* StartObject: Always 0

-* EndGroup: LatestGroup as determined for the SUBSCRIBE minus 1
+* EndGroup: StartGroup of the corresponding SUBSCRIBE minus 1 (double check minus 1)

-* EndObject: LatestObject as determined for the SUBSCRIBE minus 1
+* EndObject: StartObject of the corresponding SUBSCRIBE minus 1 (double check minus 1)

+TODO:
+ - merge with FETCH using FetchType
+ - table defining FetchTypes (Look at Subscribe FilterType for conventions)
+ - Error for Subscribe ID does not exist with FetchType 0x1
+ - shift priority up into shared fields
+ - omit group order (for our first proposed FetchType)

 ## FETCH_CANCEL {#message-fetch-cancel}